micro-ROS/benchmarking_shadow-builder/README.md

 sudo apt install gcc-9 g++-9 g++-9-multilib
 ```

-Then once this is done, as you might already have a gcc on your machine, the
+Then, once this is done, as you might already have a gcc on your machine, the
 update-alternative should be used to have different version of gcc.
 If the
-alternative for gcc is available and set up on your machine, you can direclty skip the
+alternative for gcc is available and set up on your machine, you can directly skip the
 command block below.

 ``` shell